Getting Started with MCP Server

 3. Configure the Serverโ

-# Disable mock mode to use real Brobot
+# Use mock data (set to false for real Brobot integration)

 USE_MOCK_DATA=false